defnull/fediwall/README.md

 Choose a source server with active moderation to reduce the risk of troll-, spam-, or nsfw-posts showing up.
 If you see something you do not want, you can manually hide individual posts or entire account in the UI.

 To play it extra-safe, stop following hashtags, and follow a bunch of trusted event accounts instead.
 Those accounts would then manually boost posts and only allow approved content to show up on the wall.

+### I want to make changes to the look-and-feel and UI

+The range of built-in customisations that are available are intentionally simple.
+If you want to modify the CSS or add other elements, the best option is to fork and modify the project, and self-host.

 ## Special thanks